Treatise: Maxwell's Treatise

 Drawing on the work of his predecessors, especially the experimental research of Michael Faraday, the analogy with heat flow by William Thomson (later Lord Kelvin) and the mathematical analysis of George Green, James Clerk Maxwell synthesized all that was known about electricity and magnetism into a single mathematical framework, Maxwell's equations.
 Originally, there were 20 equations in total.
 In his Treatise on Electricity and Magnetism (1873), Maxwell reduced them to eight.
 Maxwell used his equations to predict the existence of electromagnetic waves, which travel at the speed of light.
 In other words, light is but one kind of electromagnetic wave.
 Maxwell's theory predicted there ought to be other types, with different frequencies.
 After some ingenious experiments, Maxwell's prediction was confirmed by Heinrich Hertz.
 In the process, Hertz generated and detected what are now called radio waves and built crude radio antennas and the predecessors of satellite dishes.
 Hendrik Lorentz derived, using suitable boundary conditions, Fresnel's equations for the reflection and transmission of light in different media from Maxwell's equations.
 He also showed that Maxwell's theory succeeded in illuminating the phenomenon of light dispersion where other models failed.
 John William Strutt (Lord Rayleigh) and Josiah Willard Gibbs then proved that the optical equations derived from Maxwell's theory are the only self-consistent description of the reflection, refraction, and dispersion of light consistent with experimental results.
 Optics thus found a new foundation in electromagnetism.

-Hertz's experimental work in electromagnetism stimulated interest in the possibility of wireless communication, which did not require long and expensive cables and was faster than even the telegraph.
+The science of electromagnetism has made it possible to develop new technologies that have since become commonplace.
+One such example is wireless communication, which did not require long and expensive cables and was faster than even the telegraph.
 Guglielmo Marconi adapted Hertz's equipment for this purpose in the 1890s.
 He achieved the first international wireless transmission between England and France in 1900 and by the following year, he succeeded in sending messages in Morse code across the Atlantic.
 Seeing its value, the shipping industry adopted this technology at once.
 Radio broadcasting became extremely popular in the twentieth century and remains in common use in the early twenty-first.
-But it was Oliver Heaviside, an enthusiastic supporter of Maxwell's electromagnetic theory, who deserves most of the credit for shaping how people understood and applied Maxwell's work for decades to come; he was responsible for considerable progress in electrical telegraphy, telephony, and the study of the propagation of electromagnetic waves.
-Independent of Gibbs, Heaviside assembled a set of mathematical tools known as vector calculus to replace the quaternions, which were in vogue at the time but which Heaviside dismissed as "antiphysical and unnatural."